MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Teams/stream-classification-in-call-quality-dashboard.md

 - CSH
 ms.custom:
 - Optimization
-description: Scopri come la qualità della trasmissione è classificata nel Dashboard Qualità della chiamata di Microsoft Teams e Skype for Business Online. ms.openlocfilehash: 2c70126c86a6e9f0a8bc48c8fffa90142fe5928f ms.sourcegitcommit: 10046048a670b66d93e8ac3ba7c3ebc9c3c5fc2f ms.translationtype: MT ms.contentlocale: it-IT ms.lasthandoff: 02/20/2020 ms.locfileid: "42160740"
+description: Informazioni sul modo in cui la qualità del flusso è classificata nel dashboard qualità chiamata (Call Quality Dashboard) per Microsoft teams e Skype for business online. ms.openlocfilehash: 28c3857f1bf30903e9a59d45e8149f8ecbfc57be ms.sourcegitcommit: 90939ad992e65f840e4c2e7a6d18d821621319b4 ms.translationtype: MT ms.contentlocale: it-IT ms.lasthandoff: 07/09/2020 ms.locfileid: "45085892"
 ---
-# <a name="stream-classification-in-call-quality-dashboard"></a>Classificazione trasmissione nel Dashboard Qualità della chiamata
+# <a name="stream-classification-in-call-quality-dashboard-cqd"></a>Classificazione del flusso nel dashboard qualità chiamata (Call Quality Dashboard)

 The Call Quality Dashboard (CQD) for Microsoft Teams and Skype for Business Online allows you to gain insights into the quality of calls made using Microsoft Teams and Skype for Business services.
 This topic provides detailed information about the quality classification of media streams.
-To learn more about CQD and how to enable it, see [Turning on and using Call Quality Dashboard](turning-on-and-using-call-quality-dashboard.md).
+To learn more about CQD and how to set it up, see [Set up Call Quality Dashboard](turning-on-and-using-call-quality-dashboard.md).

 ## <a name="classifier-definitions"></a>Definizioni di classificatore

-I flussi in Call Quality dashboard sono classificati come _buoni_, _poveri_o non _classificati_ in base ai valori delle metriche di qualità chiave disponibili.
-Le metriche e le condizioni usate per classificare il flusso vengono visualizzate nelle tabelle seguenti.
-Le dimensioni "povero a causa di" di Call Quality dashboard possono essere usate per capire quale metrica è responsabile di una classificazione _scadente_ .
-Per altre informazioni su queste dimensioni, vedere [dimensioni e misure disponibili nel dashboard qualità chiamata](dimensions-and-measures-available-in-call-quality-dashboard.md).
+Streams in CQD are classified as _Good_, _Poor_, or _Unclassified_ based on the values of the available key quality metrics.
+The metrics and conditions used to classify stream are shown in the tables that follow.
+CQD's "Poor Due To" dimensions can be used to understand which metric is responsible for a _Poor_ classification.
+For more information on these dimensions, see [Dimensions and measures available in Call Quality Dashboard](dimensions-and-measures-available-in-call-quality-dashboard.md).

 ### <a name="audio-classifier"></a>Classificatore audio